Chanson9892/react-router-demo/README.md

+# React Router Demo

+a demo to show how to go through different routes using react router.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).